ytingyeu/valant-maze-demo/README.md

 ### Frontend side
 #### Implementation
-Include three paths:
+Include three routes:
 - `/` :  home path, which only displays a short welcome message.
-- `/available-mazes`: display available mazes can play.
-Also contain a simple form to upload maze.
+- `/available-mazes`: display available mazes can play and a simple form to upload new maze.
-- `/play-maze/{id}`: where the client play a maze.
+- `/play-maze/{id}`: where clients play a maze.
 Include maze display and a gamepad.

-I also replace the provided `stuff` service to my own service `_services/maze.service.`
+I replace the provided `stuff` service to my own service `_services/maze.service.`

 #### Play a game
 1. From any page, click `Available Mazes` on the navbar.